 During his rookie season in 2013-14, MacKinnon would help lead the Avalanche to a division championship en route to winning the Calder Memorial Trophy.
 After suffering through an injury-filled 2014-15 season, he would return to form with a bad Avalanche team, scoring more than 50 points in two straight seasons.
-Then, he had a second breakout in 2017-18, posting 97 points and carrying his team back to the playoffs and receiving a nomination for the Hart Memorial Trophy.
+Then, he had a second breakout year in 2017-18, posting 97 points while carrying his team back to the playoffs and receiving a nomination for the Hart Memorial Trophy.

 The future is bright for both MacKinnon and the Avalanche.
 Despite their struggles in the years prior, it appears that the franchise has been able to build a solid core of young talent around their superstar.
-After lofting them to a surprise run to the 2017-18 playoffs, this could be the beginning for one of the top talents in the NHL.
+After lofting his team to a surprise run to the 2017-18 playoffs, this could be just the beginning for one of the top talents in the NHL.

 #2.
 Aleksander Barkov – Florida Panthers

-As the second overall pick in 2013, there were high expectations on what Aleksander Barkov could become for the Florida Panthers.
+As the second overall pick in 2013, there were high expectations for what Aleksander Barkov could become for the Florida Panthers.
 Before the draft, Barkov was producing at a high rate as a teenager in the Finnish professional league, SM-liiga.
-With his impressive experience playing against professionals, it was clear that Barkov showed the potential to be a first-line center for the Panthers, there was the potential for him to become a true star.
+With his impressive experience playing against professionals, it was clear that Barkov could become a first-line center for the Panthers, while there was potential for him to become a true star in the NHL.

 Over the course of his first five years in the NHL, Barkov has quickly developed into one of the top players at his position.
 Even with injury struggles, he put together three straight 50-point seasons, including a career year in 2017-18.
 This season he posted 27 goals and 78 points en route to a nomination for the 2018 Lady Bing Award.

 With a young core of talented players around him in Florida, everything is in place for Barkov to build off of this breakout year.
-If he can stay healthy, he could take that next step to lead the Panthers back to the postseason, and win their first playoff series in close to two decades.
+If he can stay healthy, the Panther’s newest captain could take that next step to lead his team back to the postseason, and win their first playoff series in close to two decades.

 #3.
 Jonathan Drouin – Tampa Bay Lightning